PerceptionAndCognitionLab/ctx-reliability/README.md

-This repository contains all material for the manuscript  "A Psychometrics of Individual Differences in Experimental Tasks".
+This repository contains all material for the manuscript  **A Psychometrics of Individual Differences in Experimental Tasks**.

 Data come from Hedge et al. (In Press), and are provided in the directory `share/hedgeData`.
 The directory also contains a README for the data.